For about a year, I was convinced this Substack was about building a life abroad.

 What am I actually doing?

-I am taking the CEO OS, the same intellectual property I install inside the firms I work with, and I am right-sizing it for the solo and lean operator.
+I am taking the CEO OS, the same intellectual property I install inside the businesses I work with, and I am right-sizing it for the solo and lean operator.

 Same IP.